Every type of business can attract scammers. Yes, there are scam recovery services.

 How Do They Find You?

 A common variation on the theme directs you to one of many anonymous “ethical hackers” who hide out on the dark web.
-They claim to be able to break into any e-Wallet and “get your Bitcoin back.”
+They claim to be able to break into any e-wallet and “get your bitcoin back.”
 Hacking, of course, is illegal.
 That is reason enough to ignore the advice.
 But beyond that, the reason why they work on the dark web is that neither you nor the authorities can trace them.

 The second channel fund recovery scams use to find you is through the original scammers.
-They can buy “sucker lists” from the fraudulent brokers.
-Or they can even be the same folks who scammed you the first time around, in disguise.
+They can buy “sucker lists” from fraudulent brokers.
+Or they can even be the same folks who scammed you the first time around in disguise.
 Remember, these are professional criminals with no shame and no scruples.
 If they can think up a way to steal more of your money by manipulating you again, they will.

 What About MyChargeBack?

 Online fund recovery scams, of course, also affect us.
 MyChargeBack has actually been targeted directly by some of them.
 In order to take advantage of our reputation for reliability, some of our fake competitors have, at times, co-opted our name and logo to attract unsuspecting clients.
-They also post bogus recommendations for their phony services, complete with contact information, on review sites reserved for our clients.
+They also post scam recovery reviews for their phony services, complete with contact information, on review sites reserved for our clients.
 Coming from the other direction, some of the scammers who refunded money to clients we represented retaliate by forging negative reviews about us and posting them online in order to discourage more of their victims from seeking our assistance.

 Scammers, however, will never succeed in deterring us from our mission to help you resolve your dispute regarding an authorized transaction.